jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 - improve error reporting
 - generate sample data for REPL development and testing

-## Describing data
+As a brief introduction, this document will only give a sample of the `clojure.spec` library, but the discussion should be enough to give you an idea of the library's functionality.

-Common ways to describe data involve names, types, and comments.
-Both names and comments communicate primarily to the programmer.
-Types also communicate to the programmer, but types additionally provide compilers with information to verify data at compile time.
+## Background

-The `clojure.spec` library offers the safety of types while retaining the flexibility of a dynamic language. `clojure.spec` can mimic type-checking, but specs can go further by employing predicates to describe data within a single type (e.g., a spec can specify not just that a value must be of type string, but that the string must be of a certain length, or contain a particular sequence of characters).
+the `clojure.spec` library offers the safety of types while retaining the flexibility of a dynamic language. `clojure.spec` can mimic type-checking, but specs can go further by employing predicates to describe data within a single type (e.g., a spec can specify not just that a value must be of type string, but that the string must be of a certain length, or contain a particular sequence of characters).
 And unlike types, specs are on demand; specs can be applied to primitives, collections, and functions at the programmer’s discretion.

-The power of `clojure.spec` derives from the composition of *predicate* functions: functions that produces a boolean.
-In Clojure, predicates, unless defined in-line, end with a question mark.
+The power of `clojure.spec` derives from the composition of *predicate* functions: functions that produce a boolean (in Clojure, predicates, unless defined in-line, end with a question mark).
 Example predicates from the core clojure library include `even?` and `string?`, but you can create custom predicates as well, including predicates that employ regular expressions and sets.

 ## Example spec
 Say we want to write a function that requires integers greater than 9000.